 Another benefit to the Roc board is that it is very lightweight – only 17.5 pounds.
 This makes it much easier to transport, but the military-grade materials will still hold up to bumps against rocks or branches as you’re paddling.

 When not in use, the board can easily be deflated, rolled up, and stored within the bag it comes in, ready to be taken back out again for your next adventure!

 2. Boardworks Shubu Raven Inflatable Stand-Up Paddleboard

-Measuring 12ft 6in, this inflatable stand up paddle board is great for touring or beginner recreational use, it’s also a great paddle board for yoga.
+Measuring 12ft 6in, this best inflatable sup is great for touring or beginner recreational use, it’s also a great paddle board for yoga.
 It features a durable but lightweight drop-stitch PVC design and a textured EVA deck pad for comfortable grip and long hours standing.